 What is Reflective Thinking?

 I first came across this form of mental exercise when I read Albert Camus’ The Stranger in high school.
 It was the first time I realized it was possible to lead an interesting life, one much more exciting than the dreadful future I felt I was facing at the time.

 Camus was an existentialist, which essentially boils down to using “radical honesty” and accepting the limits imposed upon our lives.
-We do that by reflecting on the human condition for what it is, not what we want it to be.
+To achieve radical honesty, you start by reflecting on the human condition for what it is, not what you want it to be.